JuliaDataScience/JuliaDataScience/contents/df_end.md

 Also note that the DataFrame is now the first argument, whereas it was the second argument in `filter`, that is, use `filter(f, df)` and use `subset(df, args...)`.
 The reason for this is that Julia defines filter as `filter(f, V::Vector)` and the developers of `DataFrames.jl` chose to be consistent with that.

-Just like with `filter`, we can also use anonymous functions:
+Just like with `filter`, we can also use anonymous functions inside `subset`:

 ```jl
 s = "subset(grades_2020(), :name => ByRow(name -> name == \"Alice\"))"